-The sum of the accounts set forth above is the aggregate of all the amounts made available by TERI to fulfill its guaranties with various lending institutions under the guaranty agreements described above.
+The sum of the amounts set forth above is the aggregate of all the amounts made available by TERI to fulfill all of its outstanding guaranty commitments, not merely its guaranties with various lending institutions under the guaranty agreements described above.

 Reserve Agreements with Lending Institutions.
 As part of certain guaranty agreements with lending institutions, TERI has agreed to maintain amounts available calculated as a percentage of the unpaid principal amount of outstanding loans, which is either at least 2% in cash and marketable securities or their equivalents or at least 3% in total TERI funds available.
-As of June 30, 2006, the principal amount outstanding of loans guaranteed by TERI amounted to approximately \$9.6 billion, and TERI was required under these agreements to have available approximately \$192 million in cash and marketable securities or \$288 million in total TERI funds available.
-Certain lenders have required cash collateralization as security for TERI's obligations and, accordingly, at June 30, 2006, approximately \$336.2 million of the reserves were required to be so pledged.
+As of December 31, 2006, the principal amount outstanding of loans guaranteed by TERI amounted to approximately \$11.7 billion, and TERI was required under these agreements to have available approximately \$234 million in cash and marketable securities or \$351 million in total TERI funds available.
+Certain lenders have required cash collateralization as security for TERI's obligations and, accordingly, at December 31, 2006, approximately \$440.8 million of the reserves were required to be so pledged.
 Amounts so pledged (other than those on deposit in the TERI pledge fund) would not be available to pay TERI's general obligations under the TERI guaranty agreements until TERI's secured obligations to such lenders are satisfied.
 The TERI pledge fund constitutes a similar cash collateral account supporting TERI's obligations to the trust that would not be available to pay TERI's general obligations until TERI's obligations to the trust are satisfied.

 Guaranty Volume.
 TERI is one of the largest guarantors of non-federally reinsured student loans in the country.
-The following chart shows the non-federally reinsured student loans guaranteed by TERI for the fiscal years ended June 30, 2004, 2005 and 2006.
+The following chart shows the non-federally reinsured student loans guaranteed by TERI for the fiscal years ended June 30, 2004, 2005 and 2006 and for the six months ended December 31, 2006.

 Fiscal Year Private Loans Guaranteed

 (U.S. Dollars in millions)

 2004 \$1,704.1

 2005 \$2,556.8

 2006 \$3,249.8

+Six months ended \$2,384.4

+December 31, 2006

 Net Cohort Default Rate.
 All TERI-guaranteed loans made in a given fiscal year are referred to collectively as a "cohort."
 TERI's "net cohort default rate" refers to the total amount of guaranty payments made by TERI on defaulted loans of a given cohort, less any subsequent recoveries by TERI expressed as a percentage of the aggregate principal amount of loans guaranteed by TERI for the cohort year.
-The following table sets forth the total loans guaranteed, total defaults paid (net of recoveries) and the net cohort default rate as of June 30, 2006, for each of the last five cohort (fiscal) years.
+The following table sets forth the total loans guaranteed, total defaults paid (net of recoveries) and the net cohort default rate as of December 31, 2006, for each of the last five cohort (fiscal) years.